-Restricted mode is a specialization of Embedded mode and implements an additional layer of security where the host system administrator is prevented from accessing the DPU from the host.
-Once Restricted mode is enabled, the data center administrator should control the DPU entirely through the Arm cores and/or BMC connection instead of through the host.
+Zero-trust mode is a specialization of DPU mode which implements an additional layer of security where the host system administrator is prevented from accessing the DPU from the host.
+Once zero-trust mode is enabled, the data center administrator should control the DPU entirely through the Arm cores and/or BMC connection instead of through the host.

 - Port ownership – the host cannot assign itself as port owner